-Learn more about Jeff Kriet - 7 time Bassmaster Classic qualifier - in this HD video!
+Learn more about Jeff Kriet - 7 time Bassmaster Classic qualifier - as he answers questions he's never been asked before!

 Glenn: I am Glenn May with BassResource.com and I'm here with Jeff Kriet.
 Jeff, glad to have you aboard today.